-The spelling of the word "two" is wildly un-phonetic.
-Today's episode explores the origins of that silent W and the circumstances that eroded its pronunciation.
-Along the way, Ray discusses some less-than-obvious derivatives of the word "two" and the technical characteristics of vowels.
+The spelling of the word ‘two’ is un-phonetic.
+Today's episode explores the origins of its silent W and the circumstances that eroded its pronunciation.
+Along the way, we explore some less-than-obvious derivatives of the word "two" and the technical characteristics of vowels.

-Men's perfume known as "cologne" takes its name from the German city in which it was invented.
-But if Cologne is a German city, why does the perfume have a distinctly French name?
-Why does German spell the city with a "K," while English spells it with a C?
+Men's perfume known as cologne takes its name from the German city in which it was invented.
+But if Cologne is a German city, why does the perfume named after it have a distinctly French name?
+Why does the German language spell Köln with a K, while French and English spell ‘Cologne’ with a C?
 And where does the name of the city itself ultimately come from?
 Today's episode tackles the answers to these questions and more.